-If you decide to have your exit at the end of the night, I recommend having a sign near the bar or seating chart that says what time the exit will be.
+- What if our guests leave early?
+While wedding invitations list a start time, they don't usually give an end time for the event.
+So the guests start trickling out over the course of the evening.
+When couples have a sign, maybe sitting on the favor table or the bar, that tells guests when the exit will be, they will have a bigger group of people to see them off.
 Now if the exit is at 11 pm and your grandma was planning to head out by 9:30, she probably won't stick around another hour and a half.
 But a sign will prevent a good number of guests from unknowingly leaving 20 minutes before your exit, and you'll have more people to help send you off.

 - Sparklers can be dangerous.
 At the end of the night, many of your guests have probably had a good bit to drink, and the last thing you want to do is hand them fire (aka sparklers).
 If your venue allows sparklers, make sure to get the 20 or 36 inch ones so they can give you plenty of space to walk and no one is concerned about burning their hands.

 - Our venue doesn't allow sparklers.
 That's ok!
 There are a ton of other options!
 Ribbon wands, bubbles, confetti, flower petals.
 If your exit takes place before sunset, or there's a good amount of exterior lighting at your venue, all of these are beautiful options.

 - We can't have sparklers and it's too dark at our venue for other exit options.
 That does seem like a problem, but a few of our couples have chosen to do a ceremony exit for this reason.
 (Or because they knew they'd party way later than a lot of their guests!)
 If you have guests pick up their confetti/bubbles/ribbon wands before the ceremony with their program, they can shower you as you walk back down the aisle as husband and wife.
 Or, you can line the guests up on the steps of the church to send you off.
 I love this idea for several reasons.